chew-z/GoHoroscope/README.md

 $ cp libswe.so /usr/local/lib/
 ````

+[Download some ephemeris files](https://www.astro.com/ftp/swisseph/ephe/) and puth them in designated folder. _sepl_18.se1_ is a good place to start.

-Finally you will need some shell variables
+Finally you will need some shell variables (timezone, geographical position, location of Swiss Ephemeris files on your system)

 ```
+export CITY="Europe/London"
 export LATITUDE="51.5072"¬
 export LONGITUDE="0.1276"¬
-export CITY="Europe/London"
+export SWISSPATH="/usr/local/share/sweph/ephe"
 ```

 or put variables in `.env` file looking like `.env.example`